 Hugo is a researcher at the Institute of Plant Sciences, University of Bern, Switzerland.
 Hugo’s research focuses on understanding the role that biotic interactions play in plant communities.
 Particularly, he is interested in developing methods to characterize biotic interactions in plant communities, and unraveling the connection between interactions, environmental drivers and ecosystem functioning.

 “Traditionally, research papers have been the “way to go” for scientists to communicate their findings.
 However, these papers only show a limited part of what working in sciences means, and are mostly intended for readers with a scientific background.
 This limits the communication between scientists and citizens, a particularly daunting problem for ecology as society environmental concern increases every year.
 FunctionalEcologists is the perfect platform to present the other side of ecology, showing the history behind research work, highlighting ecological relevant findings and giving the opportunity to ecologists in any career stage to tell what they love about ecology.”

-Jennifer is the senior assistant editor for Functional Ecology.
-Jennifer is responsible for coordinating the peer review process for Functional Ecology, managing the editorial board,and maintaining our social media presence via twitter and facebook and runs Functional Ecology’s plain language summary blog.
-Jennifer also produces and runs workshops on publishing and peer review for researchers.
-Jennifer previously worked at Nature as part of the Editorial, News, Comment and Online team.
+Rowena is the assistant editor for Functional Ecology.
+She is responsible for coordinating the peer review process for Functional Ecology, managing the editorial board, and maintaining our social media presence via twitter, facebook, and Functional Ecology’s plain language summary blog.
+Rowena previously worked on open-access journals for Hindawi and BMC and at Scientific Reports.

 In Behind the Paper, researchers tell us the story behind a recent publication in Functional Ecology: what inspired the authors to do the research, how project developed and what wider impact might the work have.

 This section looks at community news and events, including conference reports, awards and general updates from the world of ecological research.